Egyptian Koshary

 Serve

-• Serve the fritters with the yogurt.
+• Serve the cream in bowls topped with the mushroom sauce.
+Enjoy!

 Notes